leonard-seydoux/earth-data-science/lectures/slides.md

 <!-- _footer: still from Valentine & Trampert (2012) -->

-## Why natural data representations are hard to learn from?
+## Why would waveforms not be the best representation of ground motion?

 <div style="text-align: center">